Academic Integrity - Dealing with Cheating and Plagiarism

 When a faculty member suspects a student of academic dishonesty, the faculty member should consult the student about the suspected violation.
 Following this consultation, if the matter appears to be a violation, the faculty member will report the incident to the Dean for the academic discipline in which the alleged act of academic dishonesty occurred.

 1. A first-time violation of Dunwoody's Academic Integrity Process is at the discretion of the instructor and may include a reduced grade on the assignment or assessment up to and including no credit for the assignment or assessment.
 Instructors may offer the student the opportunity to resubmit the assignment, retake an exam or be given the opportunity to complete an alternative assignment or exam.
-The instructor will report the incident to the Dean or Director for the academic discipline in which the alleged act of academic dishonesty occurred.
-A notification of the violation will be entered by the Dean or Director in IIS noting "Violation of Academic Integrity Policy."
+The instructor will report the incident to the Dean, Associate Dean, or Director for the academic discipline in which the alleged act of academic dishonesty occurred.

-2. A second-time violation may result in sanctions up to and including the failure of the course.
+2. A second-time violation may result in sanctions up to and including the failure of the course, as determined by the faculty and their Dean, Associate Dean or Director

-3. A third-time violation will involve the Dean of Student Affairs and may result in suspension or expulsion.
+3. A third-time violation will involve the Dean of Instruction, or in the case of conflict of interest the Dean of Student Affairs, and may result in suspension or expulsion.

 Appeal